 “I wish you would fall from your horse and arrive with six inches deep in mud, Mr. Darcy!”
 Elizabeth exclaimed and giggled at the picture she conjectured up of this Mr. Darcy.
 He would be round with a big belly, so short that he did not need to lower his head to walk inside a cottage and with so little hair that he found no use of a comb.
 He would be sitting in a pool of mud with grass all over his bright orange and silly waistcoat, somewhere in Hertfordshire.

 “I am afraid I cannot grant your new year wishes, madam!”
-The tight voice of a man startled Elizabeth.
+The firm voice of a man startled Elizabeth.

 “I beg your pardon, sir.
 But we have not been introduced.”
 Elizabeth replied and turned, wanting to get away from this strange man who claimed to be that hateful Mr. Darcy.